kcozturk/TemporalMemoryABM/README.md

 This repository contains R code for an Agent-based Model (ABM) that is used to simulate a frugivorous primate with episodic memory abilities (that can vary in timing accuracy and capacity) under different environmental conditions.

-Script: This folder contains script to run the ABM (including the sensitivity analysis) and the analyses.
+Script: This folder contains script to run the ABM and the analyses.

 Output: This folder contains the output from the ABM.